 - While remitting the TDS amount the employer should compulsorily quote the TAN number assigned by the Income Tax department.

-- The tax so deducted should be filed every quarter with Integrated enterprises format who will then upload your quarterly return of TDS to the Income Tax department.
+- The tax so deduct should be filed every quarter with Integrate enterprises format who will then upload your quarterly return of TDS to the Income Tax department.